How do I find my EIN online?

 Companies use EINs to apply for business licenses in their state and open business bank accounts.
 EINs are also needed to secure business financing and file business taxes.

 Ideally, you want to note your EIN when it’s issued and store it in a safe place.
-If you’re having trouble locating it, you can access your EIN without paying a fee — though online options are limited.
+If you’re having trouble locating it, you can access your EIN in several ways without paying a fee — though there isn’t an IRS online tool to look up the EIN.
 Read on to learn how to find, change or get an EIN.

 Do you need an EIN?